idedic/foleon-dev-tools/README.md

 ## 👨🏻‍💻 Developer guide

+### Develop

 - checkout
 - `yarn`
 - all things related to the extension are in `extension` folder, except the source for the Popup
 - the source for the Popup is `typescript` in the `src` folder
 - to build it, use `yarn build` which will place a `bundle.js` in `extension/popup/bundle` which is already included in `index.html`
-- just like the installation guide above, make sure to Load unpacked the `extension` folder (or reload the extension on reload button if already loaded) and reload the Editor tab
+- just like the installation guide above, make sure to Load unpacked the `extension` folder (or reload the extension on reload button if already loaded) and refresh the Editor tab
 - for debugging the Popup, right-click on Popup > Inspect
 - for debugging the Content script, find the Content script in the Editor's dev tools, Sources section

+### Installation and updating, developer way

+- checkout
+- "Load unpacked" the `foleon-dev-tools/extension` folder - you need to do this only for the first time
+- on every update (pull) make sure to run `yarn build` and go to the Editor tab and refresh the page